TheTrainingBoss/Sitefinity-Business-Workshop/Email Campaigns/readme.md

 ##### Issue Actions

-The Send this issue button to sends the email immediately or you can use the additional operations found under More actions.
+The Send this issue button to send the email immediately or you can use the additional operations found under More actions.
 The screenshot below shows the operations you can perform against an issue: